Recux/Recux.github.io/README.md

-Tihs is just a hugo blog about me and my thoughts.🎈
+This is just a hugo blog about me and my thoughts.🎈